Distinction Tracks

 Distinction in Research

-The Distinction in Research (DIR) track is designed as an enrichment program for a select groups of medical students.
+The Distinction in Research track provides medical students with meaningful and productive research experiences that enrich their medical school training.
 The role of clinician as researcher and the methods of basic and translational research will be taught throughout the DIR track.
 The format will include equipping the students with commonly used tools for research and hands-on mentored research experience.

 Distinction in Health Equity and Medical Justice